Abstract

 Participants collectively identified positive relationships between staff and service users and staff knowing the service users well, as a consistent facilitator to implementation.

 Participants evidently value the relationship between staff and service users and some participants linked the relationship back to values towards individuals with disability.
-Both P.5 and P.2 highly rank the relationship in terms of factors enabling implementation, with P.5 valuing the relationship over knowledge and
+Both P.5 and P.2 highly rank the relationship in terms of factors enabling implementation, with P.5 valuing the relationship over knowledge and expertise of the staff member.
+P.2 acknowledges their responsibility in helping staff to see the value of their relationship with service users.

 P.3 explains how cultivating empathy in staff members can support the relationship, or help to build on poor relationships between service users and staff.